John Murphy

 Posted on

 Ten remodelers answer 12 questions about yesterday's building boom, today's business challenges, and tomorrow's commitments toward rebuilding their companies.
-This question: What marketing strategies no longer work for you?
+An introduction of the article and the participating remodelers.
 More

 Posted on

 Ten remodelers answer 12 questions about yesterday's building boom, today's business challenges, and tomorrow's commitments toward rebuilding their companies.
-The final question: If you could rebuild your remodeling company from the ground up, what would it look like?
+This question: When business picks up again, what indicators will you need to rehire staff?
 More

 Posted on

 Ten remodelers answer 12 questions about yesterday's building boom, today's business challenges, and tomorrow's commitments toward rebuilding their companies.
-This question: How much will you cut your profit margins to get a job?
+Here: What do you wish you had done more of -- or more quickly?
+How will you do more of this in 2009 and beyond?
 More

 Posted on

 Ten remodelers answer 12 questions about yesterday's building boom, today's business challenges, and tomorrow's commitments toward rebuilding their companies.
-This question: What marketing strategies are working for you?
+This question: What sacrifices have you made on a personal level to keep your company afloat?
 More

 Posted on